Hirlam/SystemWW/README.md

 - How to control the namelist settings more effectively?
 - Where and how to document model changes and spread the info ?
 - Improve code modularity (for scripts) and use of package managers.
 Julia used as proof of concept-
-- Move to github, gitlab the OpenSource software and how to treat the private areas for proprietary software
+- Move to GitHub, gitlab the OpenSource software and how to treat the private areas for proprietary software
 - pull request, feature codes, documentation and port to different code versions
+- limits of free solutions

 ### Monday